Synesthesia Disorder: Causes, Impacts, and Management Strategies

-Synesthesia is a fascinating neurological condition or trait that can cause a person to experience unique sensory phenomena.
-A person with synesthesia may perceive or associate certain visuals and sensations with a particular sensory input, resulting in a mixed sensory experience.
-These synesthetic experiences can be positive, negative, or neutral.
+Synesthesia is a fascinating neurological condition or trait that can cause a person to experience unique sensory crossover phenomena.
+A person with synesthesia may perceive certain visuals and sensations with a particular sensory input, resulting in a mixed sensory experience.
+These synesthetic experiences, which connect two senses, can be positive, negative, or neutral.
 Thus, synesthesia is considered a sensory difference or neurodivergent trait rather than a disorder.

-It may be helpful to explore how the synesthete’s brain differs from a neurotypical brain, and how living with a sensory condition can offer creative and cognitive benefits, challenges, and obstacles.
+For non-synesthetes, it may be helpful to explore how a synesthete’s brain differs from a neurotypical brain, and how living with the involuntary experiences of a sensory condition can offer creative and cognitive benefits, challenges, and obstacles.
+Having synesthesia means looking at the world in a different way, which can cause feelings of anxiety or sensory overload.
 With a firm understanding of synesthesia as a neurodivergent trait, it may be possible to leverage synesthesia’s advantages and cope with any unpleasant effects.

 Synesthesia: When your brain routes sensory information through multiple unrelated senses, causing you to experience more than one sense simultaneously